323 Wirtz Hall, DeKalb, IL 60115

 The Doctor of Audiology at Northern Illinois University is a clinically-oriented program which prepares students as independent providers of hearing and balance care for patients of all ages.
 The curriculum is designed to emphasize evidence-based practice and hands-on clinical skills.
 Graduating students are eligible for national certification from the American Speech-Language-Hearing Association (ASHA), and an additional opportunity to obtain American Board of Audiology Certification.
 The program boasts an enthusiastic academic and clinical faculty who are devoted to working together to guide student development.

 Attend one of the upcoming open houses to learn more about the Doctor of Audiology program.
 All open houses will be held from 9-11 am at the NIU Speech Language Hearing Clinic.
-Please contact Jennifer Gregory at 815-753-1484 to sign up for one of these events.
-Friday, October 26, 2012 Monday, November 26, 2012 Friday, March 22, 2013 (Admitted Students Only).
+Please contact the School of Allied Health & Communicative Disorders at 815-753-1484 to sign up for one of these events.
+Friday, October 25, 2013 Monday, November 26, 2013 Friday, March 21, 2014 (Admitted Students Only).

 Coursework includes the study of acoustics/psychoacoustics, adult and pediatric diagnostics, adult and pediatric rehabilitation, amplification systems, implantable devices, noise/hearing conservation, electrophysiological measures, professional practices, tinnitus, and balance.
 The curriculum includes allowances for some areas of professional interest to be developed through courses outside of audiology.The program consists of three years of academic coursework and integrated clinical experiences followed by an external clinical practicum year.